ansys/pyadditive/doc/source/index.rst

         Step-by-step guidelines on how to set up your environment to work with PyAdditive.

-    .. grid-item-card:: User guide :fa:`book-open-reader`
-        :link: user-guide
-        :link-type: doc

-        Learn about the capabilities, features, and key topics in PyAdditive.
-        This guide provides useful background information and explanations.

 .. jinja:: main_toctree

     {% if build_api or build_examples %}